Should you snorkel or scuba dive in Molokini Crater, Hawaii?

 Guesthouse in Lahaina

 It was love at first sight with the Lahaina Beach House.
-The owner, Guyton refurbished his grandma house into this cosy luxury hostel which is right on the beautiful beach of Lahaina.
+The owner, Guyton, refurbished his grandma’s house into this cosy luxury hostel, right on the beautiful beach in Lahaina.
 I stayed there for two nights, but I wished I had a few extra days there.
 Guyton was kind enough to keep my scuba diving bag before checking in while I was on my West Maui tour.
 Warmly recommended!

 Luxury resorts in Kaanapali

-Maui is no exception in the Hawaiian Islands; luxury resorts’ choice to choose from is wide from coast to coast.
-If you can afford these fabulous locations’ budget, you can also certainly afford to rent a car or to take a taxi, so between right next to the dive centre is not the main criteria.
+Maui is no exception among the Hawaiian Islands; luxury resorts’ options are wide from coast to coast.
+If you can afford the budget for these fabulous locations, you can certainly also afford to rent a car or take a taxi, so being right next to the dive centre is not the main criterion.

-I didn’t stay myself, but I had brunch with my friend while on our West Maui road trip and found Kaanapali Beach’s location, just 10 minutes driving north of Lahaina, fabulous.
+I didn’t stay myself, but I had brunch with my friend on our West Maui road trip and found Kaanapali Beach, just 10 minutes north of Lahaina, fabulous.
 There you can book a room at:

-Do you need more information to plan your dive trip to Maui?
-Check these additional articles about scuba diving in Maui:
+Do you need more information to plan your trip to Hawaii?

 PIN IT FOR LATER